Grant Application Resources

 We provide materials useful to the grant application process including boilerplate descriptions of the robust research environments at Emory University, Children’s Healthcare of Atlanta and Georgia Institute of Technology and examples of successfully funded grant proposals.

-- Facilities & Resources Boilerplate Materials: NEW: Emory Facilities and Resources Boilerplate Language Library
+- Facilities & Resources Boilerplate Materials

 - For additional descriptions and document updates, contact Stacy Heilman, PhD.

 - Examples from Funded Grants: Contact Stacy Heilman, PhD to request access to our “K Library,” a collection of successfully funded NIH K proposals, and for other examples of standard sections from NIH grants such as Protection of Human Subjects, Resource & Data Sharing Plans and Multiple PI Plans.
 Dr. Heilman can provide strategic guidance on tailoring these and other standard sections of extramural grant applications to meet your individual research needs.

 - The NIAID Website provides a variety sample applications, summary statements and examples of key documents like sharing plans and more.

 WOULD YOU LIKE AN EXPERIENCED GRANT WRITER TO HELP PROVIDE GUIDANCE FOR YOUR GRANT?

 The new Georgia CTSA Grant Wise service offers the opportunity for one-on-one feedback from experienced senior faculty on grant writing.

 - Reviewing Specific Aims